Do Different Tracking Tasks Require Different Appearance Models?: Ablations for the Reconstruction Similarity Metric (RSM)

 Results are shown in Table~\ref{tab:rsm_mot16}.
 We first apply the full association algorithm, \ie using both appearance and motion cues.
 In this case (first half of the table), RSM consistently outperforms CF, GF, GPF baselines, and even surpasses the supervised ReID features in several cases, \eg with FRCNN and FairMOT detectors.
 In the second half of the table, we show results in which only appearance cues are used, so that the difference between metrics (which are based on appearance) can be better emphasized.
 In this case, the gaps between different methods are more significant than in the previous case, and RSM still consistently outperforms CF, GF, and GPF.
 Furthermore, RSM also surpasses the strong supervised ReID feature with all detectors, except for DPM.
 This suggests that RSM can be an effective similarity metric for tasks that have \textit{association} at their core.

 To show the generality of the results, we also experiment on different datasets and different tasks.
 Table~\ref{tab:mot20} shows comparisons on the MOT-20~\cite{mot20} \emph{train} split for the MOT task (box observations).
-The MOT-20 dataset focuses on very crowded MOT scenes.
+The MOT-20 dataset is specialized for the extreme crowded person tracking scenario.
 Table~\ref{tab:motsabl} presents results on MOTS~\cite{mots} \emph{train} split for the MOTS task (mask observations).
-Note for the MOTS task, since the masks vary in size, it is not feasible to apply the GF strategy.
+Note for the MOTS task, since the observations (masks) vary in size, it is not feasible to apply the GF strategy.
 Results show that the proposed RSM yields significantly higher IDF1 scores on both datasets.